 How to Deal With Floodlighting

-First, try gently steering the conversation toward lighter, more casual topics.
-Sometimes, people overshare because they’re nervous or feeling pressured—helping them relax can stop the rambling before it gets too heavy.
+Feel like your date is floodlighting you?
+Here’s what you can do.
+First, try moving the conversation toward lighter topics.
+Sometimes, people overshare because they’re nervous, so guiding them through another topic can help them relax and stop the rambling before it gets too heavy.

 What to Do If You’re Floodlighting